lihaoyi/autowire/readme.md

 }
 ```

-- Also shown in the example above, serialization and deserialization of data structures is handled implicitly by uPickle.
+- Also shown in the example above, serialization and deserialization of data structures is handled implicitly.
 Thus you can call functions which return non-trivial structures and receive the structured data directly, without having to fiddle with JSON or other ad-hoc encodings yourself.

 Limitations
 ===========

 Autowire can only serialize and deserialize things that the chosen serialization library can.
 For example, if you choose to go with uPickle, this means most of the immutable data structures in the standard library and case classes, but circular data structures aren't supported, and arbitrary object graphs don't work.

 Apart from that, Autowire is a pretty thin layer on top of any existing serialization library and transport layer, and does not project much functionality apart from routing.
+It is up to the developer using Autowire to decide how he wants to transport the serialized data back and forth, how he wants to respond to errors, etc.

 To see a simple example involving a ScalaJS client and Spray server, check out this example: